Outdoor Family Fun at the Ocoee Whitewater Center

 “The center is a big water playground during the week when the upper section of the river is not running,” said Mike Wright, Ocoee Whitewater Center director and Cherokee National Forest ranger.
 “There are some great blue holes just outside of the whitewater center’s administrative boundary.”

 Of course, when the Ocoee River is running at commercial flow levels on Saturdays and Sundays, visitors are not allowed to be in the water without a boat.
+Many visitors gather weekend mornings to watch the water as it is released from the dam.

 The Ocoee Whitewater Center is open Thursday through Monday from 9 a.m. to 5 p.m., and the recreation area is open from dusk to dawn seven days a week.
 A $3 day-use fee is required for parking.
 The center’s gift shop is open seven days a week, offering trail guides, local art, nature-oriented souvenirs and outdoor clothing.